Emo: 2010–present: Mainstream decline, underground revivals

-During the mid-2010s, emo's popularity began to wane.
-Some bands broke up or moved away from their emo roots; According to an article from Vice Media, emo kids now grew up to be K-pop fans.
-My Chemical Romance's album, Danger Days: The True Lives of the Fabulous Killjoys, had its traditional pop punk style.
+By 2010, emo's popularity began to decline.
+Many emo bands lost popularity or had changed genres; My Chemical Romance's album, Danger Days: The True Lives of the Fabulous Killjoys, featured a traditional pop punk style.
 Paramore and Fall Out Boy both abandoned the emo genre with their 2013 albums, Paramore and Save Rock and Roll, respectively.
 Paramore moved to a new wave-influenced style.
-Panic! at the Disco moved away from their emo pop roots to a synth-pop style on Too Weird to Live, Too Rare to Die!.
-Many bands (including My Chemical Romance, Alexisonfire, and Thursday) broke up, raising concerns about the genre's viability.
+Panic! at the Disco also abandoned the emo pop genre to a synth-pop style on Too Weird to Live, Too Rare to Die!.
+Many emo bands, including My Chemical Romance, Alexisonfire, and Thursday, disbanded, raising concerns about the genre's viability.
+Andrew Sacher of Brooklyn Vegan explains, "The popularity led to backlash, and a rapidly-changing music industry eventually turned its attention away from punk-adjacent bands in the mainstream, leaving the genre stigmatized by the end of the 2000s, and eventually — as far as the mainstream was concerned — dead."